Licensed and certificated services

 This is where a home educator looks after children in a private home.
 This could be their home, your home or another home.
 Home-based educators can have up to 4 children from birth to until they start school.

-Each educator must belong to a home-based service, which provides support through a coordinator who is a fully qualified early learning teacher.
-By 2025, 80% of home-based educators must have an early learning qualification to at least certificate level.
+Each educator must belong to a home-based service, which provides support through a Person responsible who is a fully qualified early learning teacher.
+Educators must hold a home-based service qualification or within 6 months of joining a home-based service, be enrolled in a course offering a home-based service qualification.

 Te Kura, formerly the Correspondence School, offers learning programmes for tamariki aged between 2 and 6 years who can't attend an early learning service or kōhanga reo.